 With competition for jobs at an all-time high, it’s crucial to find ways to stand out.
 In addition to creating a carefully crafted resume, you have to put in some work online, too.

-As a financial advisor who is active on the internet, I know how important it is to make sure your online presence is the best it can be.
+As a financial advisor, I know the importance of a good online presence.
 If you haven’t already, take some extra time to update your profile on any career websites you belong to.
-Since more and more employers have started using LinkedIn to find details on potential candidates, it’s absolutely essential to keep your page looking sharp.
+More and more employers have started using LinkedIn to find details on potential candidates.
+Because of this, it’s absolutely essential to keep your page looking sharp.

 If you really want a job, you have to make a good impression.
 Fortunately, the tools to do so are readily available.